 Etymology

-The word ‘Lethargic’ comes from the Greek term lēthargos, meaning “forgetful” or “inactive,” which was derived from lēthē (forgetfulness) and argos (idle).
+The word ‘Lethargic’ comes from the Greek term lēthargos, meaning “forgetful” or “inactive,” derived from lēthē (forgetfulness) and argos (idle).
 It entered English through Latin and French in the late 14th century.

 Example Sentences